zuiderkwast/simpleton/README.md

 Lesser is more
 ==============

-Lesser is a functional programming language project based on the idea of _garbage recycling_, which is an attempt to combine the following ideas:
+Lesser is a functional programming language project based on the idea of _value recycling_, which is an attempt to combine the following ideas:

 * Values should be immutable.
 (This is good for simplicity, correctness, thread-safety etc.)
 * Hash tables, arrays and strings are efficient data structures, thus useful language primitives.